amitfin/lovelace-daily-schedule-card/README.md

 Dedicated UI for [Daily Schedule Integration](https://github.com/amitfin/daily_schedule) entities with an optimized view and simplyfied editing capabilities.

-_Note: The custom integration is a prerequisite and can be installed via HACS using this [link](https://my.home-assistant.io/redirect/hacs_repository/?owner=amitfin&repository=daily_schedule&category=integration).
-This card is optional.
-Its purpose is simplification and improved user experience, but it doesn't add functionality._
+_Note: The custom integration is a prerequisite and can be installed via HACS using this [link](https://my.home-assistant.io/redirect/hacs_repository/?owner=amitfin&repository=daily_schedule&category=integration)._

 ## Configuration